 Teardrop Breast Implants: What to Consider?

-Breast implants are used to enhance the size and shape of breasts during breast augmentation surgery.
-They are commonly made of silicone and are placed into your breast tissue to increase volume and improve overall appearance.
-There are two main shapes of breast implants: round and teardrop.
+Breast implants are used to increase the size and shape of breasts during breast augmentation surgery.
+They are commonly made of silicone and are placed into your breast tissue to increase volume and change the overall shape.
+There are two main shapes of breast implants: Round and teardrop.

 Gummy Bear Implants